 Guests 10-17 years old may request to have an ID issued at the Welcome Desk when accompanied by a guardian with proper identification.
 Please note that students must present their student ID or a valid Ohio driver’s license for entry to the Dublin Community Recreation Center (DCRC).
 Students can take a photo of their ID and store it on their phone if they do not want to bring their ID with them to the recreation center.
 Anyone not presenting a photo ID will not be granted entry into the DCRC.

 If you have never been a member or taken a DCRC class, you may create an account online.
 For verification purposes, proof of address and a photo ID is required.
 To create an online account, simply upload an image of your license and utility bill.
 Or you may stop into the DCRC during operating hours with a current utility bill and a valid Ohio driver’s license to create an account.

 The City of Dublin reserves the right to refuse entry to anyone registered as a sexual offender (Resolution 6-13).

 Annual Membership Sales

-Purchase or renew your Annual Membership at the Welcome Desk.
-Here are some guidelines:
+Purchase or renew your Annual Membership online or at the DCRC Welcome Desk.
+Here are some guidelines

 - Annual memberships are available to families and individuals living in the same household.